Debra Lafave: Arrest

-Officers in Temple Terrace recorded conversations between Lafave and "M.M." in order to get a verbally recorded statement from Lafave that confirmed that she had unprotected sex with "M.M.".
-Once the statement was secured, the officers had "M.M." arrange a meeting with Lafave at his house on the pretense that his mom was out for the entire day for a sales meeting, then arrested her when she arrived at their next meeting place.
+Legal proceedings

 Two separate sets of charges were filed, because the alleged incidents occurred in both Riverview, in Hillsborough County, and Ocala, in Marion County.
 A trial date was set after the prosecution and defense could not agree on a plea bargain that involved prison time.
 Lafave faced a sentence of 5 to 15 years for each of the two counts of which she was accused.

+On December 3, to buttress M.M.'s account, police publicly released the very surveillance stills (from the very moments after the penultimate sexual encounter) of Lafave with M.M. and his cousin browsing at the Best Buy with the two boys nearby in her short halterneck yellow sundress.

-Shortly before the trial was scheduled to begin, "M.M."'s mother learned that Court TV was going to cover the first trial and would not agree to keep her son's identity private.
+Shortly before the trial was to begin, "M.M."'s mother learned that Court TV intended to cover it but would not agree to keep her son's identity private.
 The pretrial publicity was already taking a noticeable toll on "M.M."; he had a difficult time talking to an assistant prosecutor from Marion County.
 "M.M."'s cousin also indicated that he was not willing to testify under the circumstances.
-Eventually, "M.M."'s family decided that sending Lafave to prison would not be worth the emotional trauma of the proceedings.
+Eventually, "M.M."'s family decided that sending Lafave to prison was not worth the emotional trauma of the proceedings.
 They were especially concerned they would have to repeat the process two years later, since there would be separate trials in Tampa and Ocala.
 They asked the prosecutors to offer Lafave a deal that would avoid a trial.
-The defense was willing to agree to a plea deal, provided that Lafave would not have to serve jail time.
+The defense was willing to agree to a plea deal, provided that Lafave would serve no jail time.
 As part of the deal, Lafave pleaded guilty and was sentenced to three years of community control (house arrest) and seven years of sex offender probation.
 Prosecutors defended the deal, saying that sex offender probation in Florida is quite difficult to complete; Lafave could have gone to jail if she violated any of the probation terms.